 Native grass cover is exceptional throughout the ranch.
 Other than a few stray cattle and grazing species of wildlife, the ranch has been deferred from grazing for some 15 years, allowing for healthy grass and forb communities in dry times and wet times alike.

-Water: The ranch is well watered, both naturally and by way of distributed water, with springs, creeks, header dams, dirt ponds, wells, storage and distribution to troughs providing life sustaining water to the ranch and its inhabitants.
+Water: The ranch is well watered, both naturally and by way of distributed water, with springs, creeks, header dams, dirt ponds, wells, storage and distribution to troughs providing life sustaining water to the ranch and its wildlife populations.
 There are three water wells in different parts of Short Canyon with additional storage and distribution facilities across the ranch including some of the more remote and difficult to reach areas.

 Wildlife: The ranch is rich with wildlife including Mule Deer, White-tailed Deer, Aoudad, Elk, Feral Hogs, Mountain Lions, Scaled Quail, Montezuma Quail and Dove; not to mention other varmints, diverse songbirds and the occasional Black Bear.
 The current owners have concentrated their hunting efforts on Aoudad and Feral Hogs with very limited (almost none) hunting for deer and elk.
 Some supplemental protein and grain feeding is being done as part of the wildlife management program.